harta55/EnTAP/docs/source/Running_EnTAP/Execution/execution_sim_search.rst

      - integer
      - 0
    * - contam / c
-     - Specify contaminants to be used during Simlilarity Search best hit selection.
+     - Specify contaminants to be used during Simililarity Search best hit selection.
 Contaminants can be selected by species or through a specific taxon (insecta) from the NCBI Taxonomy Database.
 If your taxon is more than one word just replace the spaces with underscores (_).
 Alignments will be flagged as contaminants and will be lower scoring compared to other alignments.
      - R-ini
      - multi-string
      - insecta